Lapratomo24/milestone-one/README.md

 The website showcases the available types of gaming activities on both the homepage and gallery page.
 It also informs interested visitors of the business' opening times, prices, guidelines during the pandemic, and directions.
 On the contact page, one can also use the contact form to contact GameHub, whether it be for general inquiries or reservation purposes.

-The website is easily navigable and fully responsive across all screen sizes.

 [Live Website HERE](https://lapratomo24.github.io/the-gamehub/)

 ![Responsive Mockup](assets/readme-img/mockup.png)